-Clio Area Public Schools are collaborating with UM-Flint to offer high school seniors expanded dual enrollment opportunities.
+Clio Area Public Schools and Lakeville are collaborating with UM-Flint to offer high school seniors expanded dual enrollment opportunities.
 The DEEP initiative allows motivated students to earn college credit by taking accredited courses taught by UM-Flint faculty on-site at the UM-Flint campus.

 Clio Area Schools

-Clio Senior DEEP On-Campus Program
+Senior DEEP On-Campus Humanities Program (13 Credits)

 MUS 100 – An Introduction to Music, 3 credits – Fine Arts.
 The elements of music, its forms and styles.
 Listening skills promoted in class and through outside assignments.
 No previous study or knowledge of music required.
 Includes readings, lectures, listening, discussions and concert attendance.